apache/cordova-docs/docs/en/edge/cordova/events/events.endcallbutton.md

 endcallbutton
 ===========

-This is an event that fires when the user presses the end call button.
+This event fires when the user presses the end call button.

     document.addEventListener("endcallbutton", yourCallbackFunction, false);

 Details
 -------

-If you need to override the default end call behaviour you can register an event listener for the 'endcallbutton' event.
+The event overrides the default end call behavior.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.

 Supported Platforms
 -------------------